Will Zens: Early life and education

+Career

 He made his first film Capture That Capsule in 1961.
 Zens did not make another film until The Starfighters filmed at George Air Force Base that chronicled the F-104 aircraft with Bob Dornan in the lead role.
-Zens and Dornan next collaborated on a Vietnam war film To the Shores of Hell made the following year.
+Zens and Dornan next collaborated on a Vietnam War film To the Shores of Hell made the following year.

 In 1967 Zens made The Road to Nashville and Hell on Wheels but made no more films until Hot Summer in Barefoot County (1974) and Trucker's Woman (1975), with his final film, The Fix in 1985.